suspend0/hullabaloo-darren/cpp/parser/README.md

 the compiler.

-The advantage of this is the speed and that grammars can be defined in code and can be validated against the imput text.
+The advantage of this is the speed and that grammars can be defined in code and can be validated against the input text.
 The disadvantage is patterns are hard coded, there is no branching or validation, and it's a DSL that one must learn.